 Dion Archaeological Museum.

-Marble relief of Isis-Demeter from the facade of the main temple of the sanctuary of Isis.
-2nd century BC.
+A marble relief of Isis-Demeter from the facade of the

 Dion Archaeological Museum.
 Inv.
 No. 410.